mrmorphic/hwio/README.md

  *	It is under development.
 If you're lucky, it might work.
 It should be considered Alpha.
- *	Currently it is limited to GPIO on Raspberry Pi, and GPIO and analog input on BeagleBone Black
+ *	Currently it is limited to GPIO and i2c on Raspberry Pi, and GPIO, analog and i2c input on BeagleBone Black
- *	Only GPIO is tested.
-Negative interactions with other system functions is not tested.
  *	If you don't want to risk frying your board, you can still run the unit tests ;-)